-- If your toddler snores or breathes through his mouth, he may have large adenoids.
-Large adenoids increase the risk of ear infections.
-Your family doctor can refer your child to a specialist to check his adenoids if necessary.
+- Consider seeing your doctor if your toddler snores or breathes through their mouth.
+This can be a sign of large adenoids, which increase the risk of ear infections.
+Your family doctor can refer your child to a specialist to check their adenoids if necessary.

 Call your child's doctor if:

-- your child's fever or pain is not better after he has taken an antibiotic for 48 hours
+- your child's fever or pain is not better after taking an antibiotic for 48 hours

-- there is fluid always draining from his ear
+- fluid is always draining from their ear

-Take your child to the nearest Emergency Department if:
+Take your child to the nearest emergency department or call 911 if: